igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Do not repeat the same sentence in conversation
 * Queens inside buildings should either be woo'd or fought (and be generated again ;)
+* Place bar queens in building-factory according to same logic as drabs, ideally blocking a path

 * When fighting other queens, make "vogue" an action (using drag swag)
-* Coked up queens should come find you for fighting
-* Place bar queens in building-factory according to same logic as drabs, ideally blocking a path

 * Randomize attackType for opponents
 * Generate loan shark with pay back Effect (inside DEALER shop type, creates positive debt on store)
 * When buying a clothes item, discard the existing one of the same type (show confirmation)
 * Different background colour for bar floors
+* Move WORLD_TYPE, BUILDING_TYPE, ...TILES etc out of factories and into definitions file
 * Leaving building from exit can put you somewhere completely else on the map!!
 * sometimes no shop is generated on first city > needs to be clothing!! and are there enough shops elsewhere?
 * Introduce new attack types at higher levels (e.g. nail slash)